• Home

 Green Horse division: Open to horses who have shown two or less years in the specific class (cutting, reining and/or boxing).
 Eligible years are consecutive.

-*Simple lead changes ok for all patterns including reining.
+*Simple lead changes ok for all green and youth patterns including reining.

 **Helmets required for 18 & under cattle events.